nelser05/New-CS440/README.txt

+Erik Nelson: This includes the changes and revisions made for Project 4 AND 5.

 Update: I've incorporated the changes from SimpleDB-2.10.
 There are now tags for SimpleDB-2.8, SimpleDB-2.9 and SimpleDB-2.10 as well as a branch for the original release.